 Safety of the user, not profit for the platform

-For brands, this is the time of year when the hard work put into creating good experiences to strengthen reputation really comes home.
+For brands, this is the time of year when the hard work put into creating good experiences to strengthen reputation comes home.
 No one wants to be the brand to ruin Christmas or fall short at a critical moment.
 In online business, it should be the safety of the user, and not the profit for the platform, that comes first, putting user experience at the heart of their priorities to increase customer trust, acquisition, and retention.

 It’s the most fraudulent time of the year

-All marketplaces need to take precautions to prevent fraud on their platforms in the lead up to Christmas and onwards, keeping user experience front of mind.
-Larger marketplaces may see a smaller percentage of fraudulent posts, but considering that they have a much larger user base, even small percentages can lead to thousands of users becoming victims and associating a negative experience with the site.
+All marketplaces must take precautions to prevent fraud on their platforms in the lead-up to Christmas and onwards, keeping user experience front of mind.
+Larger marketplaces may see a smaller percentage of fraudulent posts.
+Still, considering that they have a much larger user base, even small percentages can lead to thousands of users becoming victims and associating a negative experience with the site.

 Good user experience, not just for Christmas